AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

    >
    >A separate folder is created for each asset while downloading the assets from a shared link.
    >
-   >If a folder, collection, or more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the asset renditions accessible to the user excluding the dynamic renditions are downloaded in a zip folder containing a separate folder for each asset.
+   >If a folder, collection, or more than 20 assets are selected, the **[!UICONTROL Download]** dialog box is skipped.
+Also, all accessible asset renditions (excluding dynamic ones) are downloaded in a zip folder with separate folders for each asset.

    >[!NOTE]
    >
-   >Original renditions are not downloaded using the shared link if the user who shared the assets as a link is not [authorized by the administrator to have access to the original renditions](../using/brand-portal-adding-users.md#manage-group-roles-and-privileges).
+   >If the administrator has not authorized the user who shared the assets, the shared link does not download the original renditions.
+See also [authorized by the administrator to have access to the original renditions](../using/brand-portal-adding-users.md#manage-group-roles-and-privileges).

 >[!NOTE]
 >
->Brand Portal restricts download of folders or assets, that have size larger than 5 GB, using link share.
+>Brand Portal restricts download of folders or assets that have a size larger than 5 GB, using link share.

 <!--
 1. The **[!UICONTROL Download]** dialog box appears.